bungcip/rust-placebot/README.md

     offset = { x = 915, y = 871}        ## Top Left Coordinate in /r/place
   ```

 - edit `ref.bmp` with your favorite image editor.
-You must only use color allowed in /r/place,  otherwise the forbidden color will be replace with color from zero index pallete.
+You must only use color allowed in /r/place,  otherwise the forbidden color will be replaced with color from zero index pallete.

 - run `cargo run`